drewhart/geonomics_docs/sphinx_dir/doc.rst

-The whole series of stepwise-changed arrays is computed when the :py:`Model` is created, then saved and used at the appropriate timestep during each :py:`Model` run (and if the :py:`Layer` that is changing is used by any :py:`Population` as a :py:`_MovementSurface` then each intermediate :py:`_MovementSurface` is also calculated when the :py:`Model` is first built.
+The whole series of stepwise-changed arrays is computed when the :py:`Model` is created, then saved and used at the appropriate timestep during each :py:`Model` run (and if the :py:`Layer` that is changing is used by any :py:`Population` as a :py:`_DirectionalitySurface` then each intermediate :py:`_DirectionalitySurface` is also calculated when the :py:`Model` is first built.
 These objects take up memory, which may be limiting for larger :py:`Model`\s and/or :py:`Landscape` objects.
 This will probably not be a major issue, but is worth considering.